Cleaning No Wax Floors: Frugal Tips, Tools, and Techniques

 I have a no wax floor and the color is a dark.
 I cannot seem to find a product to keep a shine on it.
 It always looks dingy, not glossy like I would like for it to.
 Now it also has a super long scuff mark on it.
 Looks as though it may have been made by roller blades.
 I felt to see if it was actually cut, but it isn’t.

-Could you please ask you readers to pass along tips on how to get that glossy shine and how to get rid of the super long scuff mark> I’d really appreciate it.
+Could you please ask you readers to pass along tips on how to get that glossy shine and how to get rid of the super long scuff mark?
+I’d really appreciate it.
 The floor is only a couple of years old.

-Tennis Shoe to Remove Scuff Mark
+Use a Tennis Shoe To Remove Scuff Mark

 To remove scuffmarks off my kitchen floor, I rub across it with my tennis shoe’s sole.
 Probably a pink eraser would work too.
 Mopping over it does not work!